vandijkstef/wafs/README.md

 Contents:
 * Code style
 * Assignments
+* Notes & Best practices
 * Process
+* TODO

 Please note; The app will not function unless run through a server, with additional apache config (see "Single page app with pretty urls" in the notes).
-The live version is available here: http://wafs.minor.vandijkstef.nl/
+The live version is available here: <http://wafs.minor.vandijkstef.nl/>

 ## Code Style
 Should you use ESLint, the config file is included.